anttikarhu/reservation/README.md

 - I used the Spring Initialzr to create an application template.
 I added some dependencies at the start:
     - Spring Security
+        - This adds a default login page
+        - The username is `user`, and password is printed to console log upon statup
     - Spring Web Starter
     - Spring Boot Devtools
     - Along with those, came also Embedded Tomcat and test utilities.